Solar-powered water in Basra

 A severe drop in the quality of water in Iraq has affected 25 per cent of the population.
 40 per cent of Basra’s sewage is dumped directly into its main water source, the Shatt al-Arab river.
 In 2018, 118,000 people were hospitalised with stomach pains, rashes and other illnesses as a result of drinking water contaminated by sewage, parasites, viruses, metals, salt and industrial waste.

-Give the best of charities this Ramadan
+Give the best of charities

 With your help, we’ll build solar-powered water purification units in three vulnerable villages in Basra, each producing 30,000 litres of fresh water as well as electricity to power lighting.